clingen-data-model/vcep-tracker-generator/Variant Tracker Project Maintenance.md

 ### Description
 This function will create a custom menu called "🧬 Tracker" in the active spreadsheet.
 The custom menu will include two menu items:
 1. "☁ Get Release!": When selected, this menu item will execute the getRelease() function.
 You can customize the getRelease() function to retrieve and display a selected release date or perform any other relevant actions.
-2. "How to Use": When selected, this menu item will execute the showHowTo() function.
+2. "ℹ️ How to Use": When selected, this menu item will execute the showHowTo() function.
+This displays a pop-up of this document: [How To Use VCEP Variant Tracker Report](https://docs.google.com/document/d/1UMVFD1q55rkvNKoeG_Yb_oZBfW6J5UJ9KHW7o6P6IV4/edit).
+3. "🔀 Track": When selected, this menu item will execute the appendToTracker() function.
+This will copy selected (checked) variant reports from the active sheet, either "alerts" or "priorities" to the "tracking" sheet.
 Users can access the custom menu by navigating to the "🧬 Tracker" menu in the Google Sheets document.
 They can then select the desired menu item to perform the associated action.
 This provides a user-friendly interface for interacting with the tracker and accessing specific functionalities.
+### Parameters
+None
+### Returns
+None

+## getReleaseDate()
+### Description
+This function adjusts the release date for all of the sheets in use.
+### Parameters
+selectedAsOfDate - The date selected by the user in the VCEP Tracker Report.
+### Returns
+The single release date result.

+## refresh()
+### Description
+This function adjusts refresh/release dates for the spreadsheet, updating the "selectedAsOf", "Last Refresh As Of", "Last Refresh Release", and "Last Refresh Executed" variables as well.
 ### Parameters
 None
 ### Returns
 None

 ## refreshAll()
 ### Description